KeepsItCrypt0/PulseStrategy/README.md

 • Issuance: Users can deposit vPLS to receive PLSTR.

-• Redemption: Users can burn PLSTR to receive a proportional amount of vPLS.
+• Redemption: Users can burn PLSTR to receive a PROPORTIONAL amount of vPLS.

 • Issuance Period: A 180-day period